Lawton–Fort Sill Regional Airport: Facilities

+Airlines and destinations

+American Eagle offers the only regularly scheduled service for Lawton, with daily flights to and from Dallas/Fort Worth.

 Continental Airlines flew to Lawton from 1948 until 1975, with DC-9s starting in 1967.
 Central Airlines served the city starting in 1953-54; successor Frontier Airlines served it until 1981.

 Aircraft

 Embraer ERJ-140s and Canadair CRJ-700s on American Eagle and general aviation.